Properties of contact matrices induced by pairwise interactions in proteins: Methods

-Each $\Delta_{ij}(C)$ is a function of coordinates of $i$th and $j$th units, and assume values between 0 and 1, with the diagonal elements always defined to be equal to 0.
-The $S$-dependent term $\mathcal{E}_{i j}(S)$ can include not only two-body interactions but multi-body effects as a mean-field, that is, not only depends on the type of a unit pair but on the entire protein sequence.
+Each $\Delta_{ij}(C)$ is a function of coordinates of the $i$th and $j$th units, and is assumed without loss of generality to take any value between 0 and 1, with the diagonal elements always defined to be equal to 0.
+The $S$-dependent term $\mathcal{E}_{i j}(S)$ can include not only two-body interactions but multi-body effects such as a mean-field, that is, it can not only depend on the type of a unit pair but on the entire protein sequence.
 We call the matrix $\Delta(C) \equiv (\Delta_{ij}(C))$ as a generalized contact matrix or $C$-matrix for short.
 Similarly, we call the matrix $(\mathcal{E}_{i j}(S))$ as a generalized contact energy matrix or $E$-matrix for short.
 Each element of the energy function of \Eq{\ref{eq: total-contact-energy-A}} can represent either attractive or repulsive interactions but not both.
-In the next sections, we consider mathematical lower limits of the total contact energy ignoring atomic details of proteins such as atom/residue connectivities and steric hindrance.
+In the next sections, we consider the mathematical lower limits of the total contact energy, ignoring atomic details of proteins such as atom and residue connectivities and steric hindrance.
 The volume exclusions between atoms are assumed to be satisfied and are not included in the total energy function.
-To minimally reflect the effects of steric hindrance, the total number of contacts $N_c$ is explicitly treated in the evaluation of the total energy, \Eq{\ref{eq: total-contact-energy-B}}, by introducing a constant $\varepsilon_0$ in \Eq{\ref{eq: def-varepsilon}}.
-The expression of \Eq{\ref{eq: total-contact-energy}} can be regarded as a special case of \Eq{\ref{eq: total-contact-energy-B}} in which $\varepsilon_0$ is equal to zero.
+To minimally reflect the effects of steric hindrance, the total number of contacts $N_{\script{c}}$ is explicitly treated in the evaluation of the total energy, \Eq{\ref{eq: total-contact-energy-B}}, by introducing a constant $\varepsilon_0$.
+The expression for \Eq{\ref{eq: total-contact-energy}} can be regarded as a special case of \Eq{\ref{eq: total-contact-energy-B}} in which $\varepsilon_0$ is equal to zero.

-\textbf{Lower bounds of the total contact energy} Let us consider lower bounds of the total contact energy represented by \Eq{\ref{eq: total-contact-energy}} under a condition that each element of $C$-matrix can independently take any value within $0 \leq \Delta_{ij} \leq 1$ irrespective of whether or not they can be reached in real protein conformations; in other words, atom/residue connectivities and steric hindrance are completely ignored.
+\textbf{Lower bounds of the total contact energy} Let us consider lower bounds of the total contact energy represented by \Eq{\ref{eq: total-contact-energy}} under a condition that each element of $C$-matrix can independently take any value within $0 \leq \Delta_{ij} \leq 1$ irrespective of whether or not they can be reached in real protein conformations; in other words, atom and residue connectivities and steric hindrance are completely ignored.